At a Glance

 ✨Show Your Passion for Education

 Make sure to express your genuine enthusiasm for supporting young people, especially those with special educational needs.
-Share personal experiences or motivations that drive you to work in this field.
+Share personal experiences or stories that highlight your commitment to making a difference in their lives.

 ✨Demonstrate Resilience and Flexibility

 Be prepared to discuss situations where you've had to adapt quickly or overcome challenges.
-Highlight your ability to remain calm and supportive in difficult circumstances, as this is crucial in a learning support role.
+Schools often face unpredictable circumstances, so showcasing your ability to remain calm and flexible will impress the interviewers.

 ✨Understand SEND Needs

 Familiarise yourself with the specific needs of students with special educational needs, anxieties, and phobias.
-Be ready to discuss strategies you've used or would use to support these students effectively.
+Be prepared to discuss strategies you would use to support these students effectively, demonstrating your understanding and empathy.